Maksym-Samoilenko/matriceM100_ros/README.md

 # matriceM100_ros

-Checking proof of concept for flying drone with RaspberryPi.
+Checking proof of concept for flying MATRICE M100 drone with RaspberryPi and ROS framework.